-~~Adjacent to Downtown, the Commercial designation is intended to encourage small-scale office and neighborhood-serving commercial uses that complement development in the Downtown Mixed-Use areas.~~ While the land use designation provides the general parameters within which development must take place, the Zoning Development Code or other land use regulatory document specifies the type and intensity of uses that will be permitted in a given area.
-In the Downtown area, for example, where properties are designated Commercial and Commercial/Light Industrial, and along the Las Tunas corridor west of Santa Anita Avenue, land use regulations might specify that active uses such as restaurants and cafes are permitted, but a flexible Overlay will allow residential uses with affordable housing to transition into these areas over time. ~~but secondhand stores are not.~~ The Zoning Development Code and other regulatory documents also indicate permitted building height limits for specific properties.
+While the land use designation provides the general parameters within which development must take place, the Development Code or other land use regulatory document specifies the type and intensity of uses that will be permitted in a given area.
+In the Downtown area, for example, where properties are designated Commercial and Commercial/Light Industrial, and along the Las Tunas corridor west of Santa Anita Avenue, land use regulations might specify that active uses such as restaurants and cafes are permitted, but a flexible Overlay will allow residential uses with affordable housing to transition into these areas over time.
+The Development Code and other regulatory documents also indicate permitted building height limits for specific properties.